 This is a four-hour drive, unfortunately, but the drive is spectacular and there are a few stops along the way to feast your eyes on some of Arizona’s best sights.

 Wupatki (Flagstaff): This area is located between the Painted Desert and highlands of the northern part of Arizona and it is a very special place to make a stop at.
+It is one of the best places to visit in Arizona!

 You will find historic pueblos across miles of prairie land.
 This place just seems so uninhabitable and barren that it will blow your mind to know that people were able to build homes and raise families in a place with little to offer.